irmen/Pyro4/docs/source/flame.rst

     The ``getmodule`` and ``sendmodule`` functions can be used to send module source files to other machines so it is possible to execute code that wasn't available before.
     This is a *very* experimental replacement of the mobile code feature that Pyro 3.x had.
+    It also is a very easy way of totally owning the server because you can make it execute anything you like.
+Be very careful.

 .. note::
     :doc:`pyrolite` also supports convenient access to a Pyro Flame server.
 This includes the remote interactive console.

+See the :file:`flame` example for example code including uploading module source code to the server.